SantiPorres/SantiPorres/README.md

 ###

 # 💫 About Me:
-I'm currently working at AbaiGroup, using technologies like ASP.NET Core and VueJS.
+I'm currently working at the National Learning Service of Colombia, using technologies like PHP, MySQL, Liquibase and PostgreSQL.
+I have also worked with .NET and VueJS.
+You can review my completed and in progress projects.

 ## 🌐 Socials: